Pre-order now

 How can you find out how old a cat is?

-A cat's age can be estimated by examining its teeth, coat, conformation and eyes.
-Teeth show signs of wear and stages of tooth development that can indicate age.
-Coat and conformation also change with age; older cats often have duller and thinner coats and less muscle mass.
-The eyes may show cloudiness that increases with age.
-Behavioral observations, such as activity and sleeping patterns, provide additional clues to the cat's age.
+A cat's age can be estimated by examining its teeth, coat, build, and eyes.
+Teeth show signs of wear and developmental stages that can indicate age.
+The coat and build also change with age; older cats often have a duller, thinner coat and less muscle mass.
+The eyes may become cloudy, a condition that increases with age.
+Behavioral observations, such as activity and sleep patterns, provide additional clues to a cat's age.